CubicActivity/ProductsPHP/README.md

 4. In the phpmyadmin dashboard import the sql to a database called testingdb
 5. Put the extracted folder in the htdocs folder
 6. Install NodeJs (if you dont have it)
+7. npm install and npm run in htdocs/devtest/reactjs/